easybuilders/easybuild/docs/Configuration.rst

   command line option values.

 .. note::
-  Using a template value for a configuration option that was not defined in the configuration file will result in an error like ``ConfigParser.InterpolationMissingOptionError: Bad value substitution``.
+  Using an unknown template value, i.e. either one for a configuration option that was not defined in the configuration file, or a non-existing one for a particular default value, will result in an error like:
+  ``ConfigParser.InterpolationMissingOptionError: Bad value substitution``.

 Example
 +++++++